makeyourownmaker/ParametricWeatherModel/README.md

   * What is an acceptable prediction interval?

 * Improve command line options:
+  * Add minutes past the hour start time option
+    * Relevant when required to calculate temperatures starting from sunrise (at say 6:36 AM)
+    * Defalut to 0
+  * Add forecast time in minutes argument
+    * Currently forecasts are only produced for 60 minutes from the specified time
+    * Maintain the current default
-  * Improve argparse range checks:
+  * Improve argparse checks:
+    * Add error messages if atmospheric temperature adjustment or cloud base temperature adjustment are set to 0
-    * Add error messages if cloud base adjustment or cloud base constant parameters or used with cloud fraction equal to 0
+    * Add error messages if cloud base adjustment or cloud base constant parameters or used when cloud fraction is equal to 0

 * Expand documentation:
   * Justify values used in command line argument range checks